 5.05 Credit Hour and Coursework

-B. Semester Credit Hour: A semester credit hour is an academic unit earned for no less than sixteen 50-minute sessions of classroom instruction.
-For each class session this basic measure may be adjusted proportionately to reflect modified academic calendars and formats of study.
+- Semester Credit Hour: A semester credit hour is an academic unit earned for no less than sixteen 50-minute sessions of classroom instruction.
+For each class session, this basic measure may be adjusted proportionately to reflect modified academic calendars and formats of study.

-F. Continuing Education Coursework: Any non-credit-bearing course organized for the teaching of any defined category of subject matter or special skills and presented through a single course, or through a discrete training program or training project organized and offered outside the regular curriculums offered by the institution.
+- Continuing Education Coursework: Any non-credit-bearing course organized for the teaching of any defined category of subject matter or special skills and presented through a single course, or through a discrete training program or training project organized and offered outside the regular curricula offered by the institution.

-G. College and Career Readiness (formerly Basic Skills): Any non-credit-bearing course that assists students in obtaining the knowledge and skills necessary for work, further education, family self-sufficiency and community involvement.
+- College and Career Readiness (formerly Basic Skills): Any non-credit-bearing course that assists students in obtaining the knowledge and skills necessary for work, further education, family self-sufficiency, and community involvement.
 The College offers a comprehensive adult education and literacy program including Foundational Skills, Compensatory Education, English as a Second Language, and General Educational Development (GED), Adult High School, and Pathways to Employment.

 III.
 Procedures for determining credit hour

-The level and amount of credit for each course in the North Carolina Community College CCL has been determined on a system-wide basis.
-Instruction is provided for each course based on the number of contact hours listed in the CCL for that particular course.
+The level and amount of credit for each course in the North Carolina Community College Combined Common Course Library has been determined on a system-wide basis.
+Instruction is provided for each course based on the number of contact hours listed in the Combined Common Course Library for that particular course.
 Instruction is delivered by a variety of methods, including traditional and online formats, or a combination of both.
 Students also participate in course instruction and outside studies to achieve the course learning outcomes.

 The awarding of credit hours(s) for asynchronous online and alternative delivery methods of instruction is reflective of the amount of student work necessary to achieve the course objectives and represents an equivalent amount of student work defined by the clock hours for the awarding of credit hour(s).

-Laboratory, clinical, and work experience courses from the CCL convert from credit hours to contact hours per course using the following guidelines:
+Laboratory, clinical, and work experience courses from the Combined Common Course Library convert from credit hours to contact hours per course using the following guidelines:

 Academic programs offered online have the same total semester credit hours as the equivalent programs offered in a traditional, face-to-face, or seated environment.